Publications

 Published in Ecology and Evolution, 2023

-We collate resources for learning ecological forecasating at the undergraduate level and assess opportunities and inequities at three levels: online resources, US university courses on ecological forecasting, and US university courses on topics related to ecological forecasting.
+We collate resources for learning ecological forecasting at the undergraduate level and assess opportunities and inequities at three levels: online resources, US university courses on ecological forecasting, and US university courses on topics related to ecological forecasting.
 Finally, we provide recommendations for ways to move the discipline towards greater equity and inclusion in educational efforts.

 Recommended citation: Willson, A. M., Gallo, H., Peters, J. A., Abeyta, A., Bueno Watts, N., Carey, C. C., Moore, T. N., Smies, G., Thomas, R. Q., Woelmer, W. M. & McLachlan, J. S. (2023).
 "Assessing opportunities and inequities in undergraduate ecological forecasting education."
 Ecol.
 Evol.
-13:e10001. http://amwillson.github.io/files/2023-ecological-forecasting-education.pdf
+13:e10001. https://doi.org/10.1002/ece3.10001

 The NEON Ecological Forecasting Challenge